Fighting Discrimination

 In December 2020, Bailey Glasser turned its attention to Dartmouth College.
 On July 9, 2020, Dartmouth announced it was eliminating its women’s varsity intercollegiate golf and swimming & diving teams (along with its men’s golf, lightweight rowing, and swimming & diving teams).
 It said that, as result of the teams’ elimination, “the percentage of women among varsity athletes will be virtually identical to the percentage of women in the undergraduate student body, ensuring compliance with Title IX.”

-On December 18, 2020, Bryant wrote to Dartmouth's President on behalf of the women’s team members and informed him that, according to the most recently available public numbers, that claim was false.
-Bryant’s letter explained that the elimination of the women’s teams violated Title IX and, as with the other schools, threatened to bring a class action in federal court against the school for depriving women of equal athletic participation opportunities, financial aid, and treatment unless Dartmouth agreed to reinstate the women’s teams and come into compliance with Title IX.
+On December 18, 2020, BG wrote to Dartmouth's President on behalf of the women’s team members and informed him that, according to the most recently available public numbers, that claim was false.
+The letter explained that the elimination of the women’s teams violated Title IX and, as with the other schools, threatened to bring a class action in federal court against the school for depriving women of equal athletic participation opportunities, financial aid, and treatment unless Dartmouth agreed to reinstate the women’s teams and come into compliance with Title IX.

 To avoid such a suit, on January 29, 2021, Dartmouth agreed to immediately reinstate its women’s golf, swimming, and diving teams and develop a gender equity plan no later than March 15, 2022.
 It also announced it was reinstating the men’s teams.
 The school will solicit input for the gender equity plan from the female golf and swimming & diving team members and alumni, as well as members and alumni of other teams.
 It will post the plan on the Dartmouth athletics department’s website and ensure Dartmouth’s intercollegiate athletic program complies with Title IX during the 2023-24 academic year and beyond.